MrChandu55/TestPublic/README.md

 ## Result

 Test failed, but done some tweaks to bump code to fix it, manual run looks okay, but checking for the response from bump code for a push request now.

+## Test -3

+Testing to see if the error got fixed as manual run looks successful but tag number didn't got generated.